WXYT (AM): ABC ownership

-On May 3, 1946, the station was purchased by the American Broadcasting Company, which was recently formed from the NBC Blue Network by Edward Noble.
-On May 2, 1946, Noble, ABC board chairman, announced the purchase of King-Trendle Broadcasting Corp. (which consisted of WXYZ, WOOD Grand Rapids and the Michigan Radio Network) for $3,650,000.
+On May 3, 1946, the station was purchased by the American Broadcasting Company (ABC), which was recently formed from the NBC Blue Network by Edward Noble.
+On May 2, 1946, Noble, ABC board chairman, announced the purchase of King-Trendle Broadcasting Corp. (which consisted of WXYZ, WOOD in Grand Rapids and the Michigan Radio Network) for $3,650,000.
 The sale was approved by FCC on July 18.
 WXYZ carried ABC's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".